grafana/tns/README.md

 There are a set of tools you will need to download and install.

+_Note_: You can run this app without kubernetes.
+See the instructions [here](https://github.com/grafana/tns/blob/main/production/docker-compose/README.md).
 ### Docker
 This demo assumes you have Docker installed.
 Follow instructions [here](https://docs.docker.com/install/) for more details.